TrDA-hab/Projects/Stepper motor/README.md

 ### How to use it:
  - You must add support for Shutter in `my_user_config.h` file (оr flash your ESP8266 module with `tasmota.bin` file).
- - Run commands in the console to run the "Stepper" mode (you must first configure the GPIO!):
+ - Run commands in the console to run the "Shutter" mode (you must first configure the GPIO!):
     `SetOption80 1`   // Set "Shutter" mode.
     `ShutterMode 4`   // Enable "Shutter mode 4".
     `Restart 1`   // Restart Tasmota